 - Letter from the dean of your medical school

 - At least three letters of recommendation, preferably one from an anesthesiologist.

-- United States Medical Licensing Examination (USMLE) score.
-Step 1 score is required; Step 2 and Step 3 scores will be considered if available.
-Passage on the first attempt is required.
+- United States Medical Licensing Examination (USMLE) Step 1 and 2 scores OR Comprehensive Osteopathic Medical Licensing Examination (COMLEX) 1 and 2 scores.
+Step 3 scores will be considered if available.

 Applying to the Research Training Program(s)

 If you are interested in the Washington University Scholars Program (WU Scholars) or the Academic Scholars Advancement Program (ASAP), make sure that one of the letters of recommendation you upload to ERAS is from your thesis advisor or research mentor.

 In addition to the standard ERAS Application, please submit a one page statement to our Manager of Education Programs, Erin Wood, detailing your research background, possible future research interests, and an idea of your career plans.

 We also ask applicants to these programs to attend a special interview day that includes a detailed look at our department’s research projects, our trainees and scientists, and our infrastructure.